 The 3 “P’s” of Blogging: Passion, Persistence & Patience…

-This past Thursday, Deborah Smith gave another information packed seminar at First Financial’s Wall Office to talk about how to build and operate a successful blog for your company.
+Recently, Deborah Smith gave another information packed seminar at First Financial to talk about how to build and operate a successful blog for your company.
 Her seminar was a success, as she covered the whole spectrum of what there is to know about blogging for your business.

 A “blog” is an internet page where you control the content that gets published through individual articles known as “posts.”
 Make sure you do your research before creating your own blog.
 See what you like in regard to color schemes, themes, layout and design.
 Most importantly, see what other blogs are doing right and what they’re doing wrong, so you don’t make the same mistakes.